pxc/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

 ### Pushing changes to a public repository ###

-Note that exporting via HTTP or git allows other maintainers to fetch your latest changes, but does not allow write access.
+Note that exporting via http:// or git:// allows other maintainers to fetch your latest changes, but does not allow write access.
 For this, you will need to update the public repository with the latest changes created in your private repository.

-The simplest way to do this is using linkgit:git-push[1] and SSH; to update the remote branch named "master" with the latest state of your branch named "master", run
+The simplest way to do this is using linkgit:git-push[1] and SSH; to update the remote branch named `master` with the latest state of your branch named `master`, run

     $ git push ssh://yourserver.com/~you/proj.git master:master